Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem

-The Alternating Current Optimal Transmission Switching (ACOTS) problem incorporates line switching decisions into the fundamental AC optimal power flow (ACOPF) problem.
-The advantages of the ACOTS problem are well-known in terms of reducing the operational cost and improving system reliability.
-ACOTS optimization models contain discrete variables and nonlinear, non-convex structures, which make it difficult to solve.
-We derive strengthened quadratic convex (QC) relaxations for ACOTS by combining several methodologies recently developed in the ACOPF literature.
-First, we relax the ACOTS model with the on/off QC relaxation, which has been empirically observed to be both tight and computationally efficient in approximating the ACOPF problem.
-Further, we tighten this relaxation by using strong linearization with extreme-point representation, and by adding several types of new valid inequalities.
-In particular, we derive a novel kind of \textit{on/off cycle-based polynomial constraints}, by taking advantage of the network structure.
-Those constraints are linearized using convex-hull representations and implemented in an efficient \textit{branch-and-cut} framework.
-We also tighten the relaxation using the optimization-based bound tightening algorithm.
-Our extensive numerical experiments on medium-scale PGLib instances show that, compared with the state-of-the-art formulations, our strengthening techniques are able to improve the quality of ACOTS relaxations on many of the PGLib instances, with some being substantial improvements.
+\ABSTRACT{ The Alternating Current Optimal Transmission Switching (ACOTS) problem incorporates line switching decisions into the AC Optimal Power Flow (ACOPF) framework, offering well-known benefits in reducing operational costs and enhancing system reliability.
+ACOTS optimization models contain discrete variables and nonlinear, non-convex constraints, which make it difficult to solve. {\cred In this work, we develop strengthened quadratic convex (QC) relaxations for ACOTS, where we tighten the relaxation with} several new valid inequalities, {\cred including} a novel kind of on/off cycle-based polynomial constraints by taking advantage of the network structure. {\cred We linearize the sum of on/off trilinear terms in the relaxation using extreme-point representation, demonstrating theoretical tightness, and efficiently incorporate on/off cycle-based polynomial constraints through disjunctive programming-based cutting planes.
+Combined with an optimization-based bound tightening algorithm, this results in the tightest QC-based ACOTS relaxation to date. }{\cblue We additionally propose a novel maximum spanning tree-based heuristic to improve the computational performance by fixing certain lines to be switched on.} {\cblue Our extensive numerical experiments on medium-scale PGLib instances show significant improvements on relaxation bounds, while tests on large-scale instances with up to 2,312 buses demonstrate substantial performance gains.
+To our knowledge, this is the first ACOTS relaxation-based approach to demonstrate near-optimal switching solutions on realistic large-scale power grid instances.} }